Latest News

 Internet vs. Wi-Fi

-How does the internet get on your digital device?
+How does Internet vs. Wi-Fi work on your digital device?

 Digital devices and the internet speak different digital signals, so the first piece of equipment you need to connect to the internet is a modem.
 A modem is the translator between the digital signal of your device and the analog signal the internet uses.
 It converts digital data signals into radio signals and back from your device to the internet.